Teach Beside Me

 Yes, our popsicle bridge is messy and crooked, but my kids had a blast making it and it is strong!

-All you need to make this popsicle stick bridge is a good strong glue and some popsicle sticks.
+All you need to make this popsicle stick bridge is a good strong glue and some craft sticks.
 This Elmer’s X-Treme glue worked like a miracle!
 Wood glue also works great here.
+You could also use a hot glue gun to speed up drying time.

 glue and popsicle stick project